TBC Converter

 Convert TBC to another file type

-To convert your TBC file to another format, you need TclPro or other Developer software.
+To convert TBC scripts and projects to another format, you need TclPro or other Developer software.

 Convert a file to TBC